dhbrookes/Contrastive-Losses-Global-Epistasis/README.md

 ## Contents

-* `scripts/` contains self-contained Python scripts that run the simulations used in the paper
+* `scripts/` contains self-contained Python scripts that run the simulations used in the paper.
     * `scripts/run_complete_recovery_main_text.py` runs the simulations whose results are shown in Figure 1.
     * `scripts/run_mse_vs_bt_entropy.py` runs the simulations whose results are shown in Figure 2b.
     * `scripts/run_mse_vs_bt_train_size.py` runs the simulations whose results are shown in Figure 2c.
-    *
+* `results/` holds the output reports of simulations run in `scripts/`.
+* `plotting.ipynb` compiles simulation results and makes plots shown in main text.
+* `simulation_utils.py` contains a simple neural network implementation and other utilities useful for running the simulations.
+* `sparsity_utils.py` contains functions for performing Graph Fourier analyses of fitness functions.